 EPA states that TCE is present in drinking water, indoor environments, surface water, ambient air, groundwater, and soil.
 EPA’s 2014 risk assessment did not include an assessment of environmental impacts; the potential environmental impacts associated with the assessed TCE uses were judged “low” based on the chemical’s moderate persistence, low bioaccumulation, and low hazard for aquatic toxicity.

-172 facilities disposed of or otherwise released almost 2 million pounds of TCE in 2015, as reported by the chemical industry to EPA’s Toxics Release Inventory.
+172 facilities reported that they disposed of or otherwise released almost 2 million pounds of TCE in 2015, according to EPA’s Toxics Release Inventory.

 According to EPA’s June 2014 risk assessment, vulnerable populations include: